Markusdff/Bulk_Data_Disk_Copier/README.md

   The script uses robocopy for copying, which is optimized for large file transfers.
   Destination folder names are based on the DVD’s volume label.
   The log file is saved in the same directory as the script.
+  You can also run multiple instances of this script simultaneously if you have multiple optical drives.